icclab/rosdocked-irlab/README.md

 A container (robopaas/rosdocked-kinetic-workspace-included) will be pulled and started, it will have access to your X server.

-You can try our projects within it, e.g.:
+You can try our projects within it, e.g. for the robot navigation project run:

 	roslaunch icclab_summit_xl irlab_sim_summit_xls_amcl.launch

-or
+or to run the grasping project run:

 	roslaunch icclab_summit_xl irlab_sim_summit_xls_grasping.launch

+For the grasping project you can test the python script to grasp the given object in the environment:

 	cd catkin_ws/src/icclab_summit_xl/scripts
 	python  icclab_summit_xl irlab_sim_summit_xls_grasping.launch